kazurayam/JustifyInKatalonStudio/README.md

 ## Conclusion

 [Justify](https://github.com/leadpony/justify) just works well in Katalon Studio.
-I think that `Justify` is a good alternative to the `everit/json-schema` library.
+I think that `Justify` is a good alternative JSON Schema Validator to the `everit/json-schema` library in Katalon Studio